killaketa/basejkaEX/README.md

 # OpenJK and then some

-This is a project that uses OpenJK, but adds a couple features that I believe should have been made.
+BaseJKA+ is a project based on OpenJK, that aims to add a couple more features for servers while sticking to what makes basejka great: simplicity but still feels vanilla.
 If you're unfamiliar with OpenJK, [click here](https://github.com/JACoders/OpenJK/blob/master/README.md) to read more about it.

 # Changes and additions
 1.00